SharkSnack/shiren-6/content/dungeons/yamakagashi-pass.md

 - Wishing Shrines are on the common side, so you might get lucky with a good wish selection.

 So overall, this dungeon emphasizes run-away play more than a standard style of gameplay.<br/>This is in contrast to Kiki Island, which is a more standard 25F unidentified items dungeon.

+#### Update 1.1.0

+This update added more NPCs to the dungeon, including companion characters like Asuka and Hibiki.<br/>Teaming up with these companion characters significantly reduces the difficulty.

 ### Important Items